Numen Resource Guide

 By Larken Bunce, MS, Clinical Herbalist & Co-Director Vermont Center for Integrative Herbalism, Montpelier, VT ©2009

-Whether depression is circumstantial—in response to a particular event—or one experiences depression chronically over long periods, herbs can assist in elevating mood, increasing concentration, improving sleep and energy levels, and regulating appetite.
-In our northern climate, some people experience depression only in the winter (Seasonal Affective Disorder) and herbs, along with dietary shifts and perhaps vitamin D, can offer good support here, too.
+Whether depression is circumstantial—that is, in response to a particular event—or a chronic condition experienced over long periods, herbs can assist in elevating mood, increasing concentration, improving sleep and energy levels, and regulating appetite.
+In our northern climate, some people experience depression only in the winter (seasonal affective disorder) and herbs, along with dietary shifts and perhaps vitamin D, can offer good support here, too.

 Mood-enhancing herbs to try alone or in combination

-Lemon Balm (Melissa officinalis): quick-acting, gentle remedy that lifts the spirits, Melissa refers to the bees that so love this plant—we love it too for the sweetness it brings; especially for sadness with mild depression and/or anxiety; particularly useful for menopausal depression; also gentle digestive remedy; good tea, tincture, glycerite.
+Lemon balm (Melissa officinalis): quick-acting, gentle remedy that lifts the spirits, Melissa refers to the bees that so love this plant—we love it too for the sweetness it brings, especially for sadness accompanying mild depression and/or anxiety; particularly useful for menopausal depression; also a gentle digestive remedy; good tea, tincture, glycerite.

-Rosemary (Rosmarinus officinalis): for depression with general debility, sluggish appetite, cardiovascular deficiency and cloudy thinking (sometimes called "vegetative"); dispels despondency and worry; increases concentration and memory by increasing blood flow to brain; especially for brain fog of menopause and aging; its warming effect can dispel chilly toes, along with winter blues; great as tincture and added to soups.
+Rosemary (Rosmarinus officinalis): for depression with general debility, sluggish appetite, cardiovascular deficiency, and cloudy thinking (sometimes called "vegetative"); dispels despondency and worry; increases concentration and memory by increasing blood flow to brain; especially effective to dispel brain fog of menopause and aging; its warming effect can dispel chilly toes along with winter blues; great as tincture and added to soups.

-Lavender (Lavandula officinalis): can be used for depression with low motivation, energy and appetite, as well as for depression coupled with anxiety; helpful when a sense of loss effects the heart; calms the mind while also stimulating gently; as a small proportion of a tincture or tea blend—the flavor is strong.
+Lavender (Lavandula officinalis): can be used for depression characterized by low motivation, energy, and appetite, as well as for depression coupled with anxiety; helpful when a sense of loss affects the heart; calms the mind while also stimulating gently; use in small proportions in tinctures or tea blends—the flavor is strong.

-Rose petal (Rosa spp): we all know the sweet smell of a wild rose can bring delight, but we rarely think about this plant for healing; rose has an uplifting, while restoring and calming effect on the nervous system; lifts depression; dispels mental and physical fatigue and soothes irritability, grief and anger; the essential oil can also be used for depression, especially due to lack of love or intimacy in one's life; lovely as tea (as a small part of a blend) or as a tasty glycerite!
+Rose petal (Rosa spp): we all know the sweet smell of a wild rose can bring delight, but we rarely think about this plant for healing; rose has an uplifting, restoring, and calming effect on the nervous system, lifts depression, dispels mental and physical fatigue, and soothes irritability, grief, and anger; the essential oil can also be used for depression, especially that caused by lack of love or intimacy in one's life; lovely as tea (as a small part of a blend) or as a tasty glycerite!

-Saint John's wort (Hypericum perforatum): while it's had some mixed press, this plant has proven itself in clinical settings and through research to be quite effective for mild to moderate unipolar depression and Seasonal Affective Disorder; blooming in our fields right around summer Solstice, it brings the sun's bright spirit into the depths of winter, elevating mood, and relieving fatigue and negative sense of self; best if combined with other mood supporting herbs, especially lemon balm; not to be used with antidepressants or other prescription medications without professional advice; can take 4-6 weeks to reach full effectiveness; tea, tincture or capsule (standardized extract).
+Saint John's wort (Hypericum perforatum): while this plant has had some mixed press, it has proven itself in clinical settings and through research to be quite effective for mild to moderate unipolar depression and seasonal affective disorder; blooming in our fields right around summer solstice, it brings the sun's bright spirit into the depths of winter, elevating mood, and relieving fatigue and negative sense of self; best if combined with other mood-supporting herbs, especially lemon balm; not to be used with antidepressants or other prescription medications without professional advice; can take 4–6 weeks to reach full effectiveness; take as a tea, tincture, or capsule (standardized extract).

 Valerian